Maximal parahoric arithmetic transfers, resolutions and modularity: Global modularity via modification

-The expected matching (hence the modularity) is reduced to local computations in next section by (\ref{key: DJ local-global}) and Proposition (\ref{key: Int local-global}).
-We are done by ATCs for unramified maximal orders in Section \ref{section: ATC unram max order}, AFL for maximal orders in \cite[Cor.
-9.1]{M-Thesis} and archimedean computations in \cite[Lem 14.4]{AFL}. \item $\CC$ is a very special $1$-cycle in the basic locus of $\CM_{k_{\nu}}$ where $\nu$ is a place of $E$ over an inert place $v_0$ of $F_0$.
-This is done in the next section \ref{section:Lmod}. \end{enumerate} \end{proof}
+\begin{proof} Firstly, we know the arithmetic modularity for specific $1$-cycles $\CC$ of the following two forms: \begin{enumerate} \item $\CC$ is a very special $1$-cycle in the basic locus of $\CM_{k_{\nu}}$ where $\nu$ is a place of $E$ over an inert place $v_0$ of $F_0$.
+This is done by Theorem \ref{thm: int in basic locus = theta series}.